pip-services/pip-services-docs/content/en/golang/aws/connect/aws_connection_params.md

 - **values**: map[string]string - (optional) object to be converted into key-value pairs to initialize this connection.

 #### NewAwsConnectionParams
-Creates an new instance of the connection parameters.
+Creates a new instance of the connection parameters.

 > NewEmptyAwsConnectionParams() [*AwsConnectionParams]()